FoxMoss/FoxLauncher/web/docs/for-devs.md

 ### Creating a .flz

-An `.flz` will load provided it contains mostly arbitrary zip data, but for usability its advised it contains a folder named the same thing as the folder.
+An `.flz` will load provided it contains zip data and a config.flc file, but for usability its advised it contains a folder named the same thing as the folder.

 Heres an example example `.flz` file tree
 ```bash